vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 ## Interim Reward Information

-- Given a recurring transfer where the entity scope is individuals and the dispatch metric is maker fees paid, a parties reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-116" href="#0056-REWA-116">0056-REWA-116</a>).
+- Given a recurring transfer where the entity scope is individuals and the dispatch metric is maker fees paid, a parties reward metric should be updated and published every `rewards.updateFrequency` seconds. (<a name="0056-REWA-116" href="#0056-REWA-116">0056-REWA-116</a>).
-- Given a recurring transfer where the entity scope is individuals and the dispatch metric is maker fees received, a parties reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-117" href="#0056-REWA-117">0056-REWA-117</a>).
+- Given a recurring transfer where the entity scope is individuals and the dispatch metric is maker fees received, a parties reward metric should be updated and published every `rewards.updateFrequency` seconds. (<a name="0056-REWA-117" href="#0056-REWA-117">0056-REWA-117</a>).
 - Given a recurring transfer where the entity scope is individuals and the dispatch metric is liquidity fees received, a parties reward metric should be updated and published at the end of every epoch. (<a name="0056-REWA-118" href="#0056-REWA-118">0056-REWA-118</a>).
 - Given a recurring transfer where the entity scope is individuals and the dispatch metric is market creation, a parties reward metric should be updated and published at the end of every epoch. (<a name="0056-REWA-119" href="#0056-REWA-119">0056-REWA-119</a>).
-- Given a recurring transfer where the entity scope is individuals and the dispatch metric is average position, a parties reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-120" href="#0056-REWA-120">0056-REWA-120</a>).
+- Given a recurring transfer where the entity scope is individuals and the dispatch metric is average position, a parties reward metric should be updated and published every `rewards.updateFrequency` seconds. (<a name="0056-REWA-120" href="#0056-REWA-120">0056-REWA-120</a>).
-- Given a recurring transfer where the entity scope is individuals and the dispatch metric is relative returns, a parties reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-121" href="#0056-REWA-121">0056-REWA-121</a>).
+- Given a recurring transfer where the entity scope is individuals and the dispatch metric is relative returns, a parties reward metric should be updated and published every `rewards.updateFrequency` seconds. (<a name="0056-REWA-121" href="#0056-REWA-121">0056-REWA-121</a>).
-- Given a recurring transfer where the entity scope is individuals and the dispatch metric is returns volatility, a parties reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-122" href="#0056-REWA-122">0056-REWA-122</a>).
+- Given a recurring transfer where the entity scope is individuals and the dispatch metric is returns volatility, a parties reward metric should be updated and published every `rewards.updateFrequency` seconds. (<a name="0056-REWA-122" href="#0056-REWA-122">0056-REWA-122</a>).
 - Given a recurring transfer where the entity scope is individuals and the dispatch metric is validator ranking, a parties reward metric should be updated and published at the end of every epoch. (<a name="0056-REWA-123" href="#0056-REWA-123">0056-REWA-123</a>).

-- Given a recurring transfer where the entity scope is teams and the dispatch metric is maker fees paid, a teams reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-124" href="#0056-REWA-124">0056-REWA-124</a>).
+- Given a recurring transfer where the entity scope is teams and the dispatch metric is maker fees paid, a teams reward metric should be updated and published every `rewards.updateFrequency` seconds. (<a name="0056-REWA-124" href="#0056-REWA-124">0056-REWA-124</a>).
-- Given a recurring transfer where the entity scope is teams and the dispatch metric is maker fees received, a teams reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-125" href="#0056-REWA-125">0056-REWA-125</a>).
+- Given a recurring transfer where the entity scope is teams and the dispatch metric is maker fees received, a teams reward metric should be updated and published every `rewards.updateFrequency` seconds. (<a name="0056-REWA-125" href="#0056-REWA-125">0056-REWA-125</a>).
 - Given a recurring transfer where the entity scope is teams and the dispatch metric is liquidity fees received, a teams reward metric should be updated and published at the end of every epoch. (<a name="0056-REWA-126" href="#0056-REWA-126">0056-REWA-126</a>).
 - Given a recurring transfer where the entity scope is teams and the dispatch metric is market creation, a teams reward metric should be updated and published at the end of every epoch. (<a name="0056-REWA-127" href="#0056-REWA-127">0056-REWA-127</a>).
-- Given a recurring transfer where the entity scope is teams and the dispatch metric is average position, a teams reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-128" href="#0056-REWA-128">0056-REWA-128</a>).
+- Given a recurring transfer where the entity scope is teams and the dispatch metric is average position, a teams reward metric should be updated and published every `rewards.updateFrequency` seconds. (<a name="0056-REWA-128" href="#0056-REWA-128">0056-REWA-128</a>).
-- Given a recurring transfer where the entity scope is teams and the dispatch metric is relative returns, a teams reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-129" href="#0056-REWA-129">0056-REWA-129</a>).
+- Given a recurring transfer where the entity scope is teams and the dispatch metric is relative returns, a teams reward metric should be updated and published every `rewards.updateFrequency` seconds. (<a name="0056-REWA-129" href="#0056-REWA-129">0056-REWA-129</a>).
-- Given a recurring transfer where the entity scope is teams and the dispatch metric is returns volatility, a teams reward metric should be updated and published every mark-to-market period. (<a name="0056-REWA-130" href="#0056-REWA-130">0056-REWA-130</a>).
+- Given a recurring transfer where the entity scope is teams and the dispatch metric is returns volatility, a teams reward metric should be updated and published every `rewards.updateFrequency` seconds. (<a name="0056-REWA-130" href="#0056-REWA-130">0056-REWA-130</a>).
 - Given a recurring transfer where the entity scope is teams and the dispatch metric is validator ranking, a teams reward metric should be updated and published at the end of every epoch. (<a name="0056-REWA-131" href="#0056-REWA-131">0056-REWA-131</a>).